delasign/react-redux-starter-project/README.md

-# Sample Typescript + React Redux Starter Project.
+# Typescript + React Redux Starter Project.

 A sample Typescript + React-Redux starter project that demonstrates its use via a counter.